shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

     - **Enable Cadence Modifier** - Under OTHER OPTIONS, check this box to vary your bid based on how often and recently users have seen your creatives.
 This feature is based on the idea that an ad is more effective (and therefore worth more) when a user hasn't seen it before or hasn't seen it many times or seen it recently.
 For more details, see [Cadence Modifier and the Chaos Factor](cadence-modifier-and-the-chaos-factor.md).

      > [!NOTE]
      > If minimum margin is set on the line item, this will ensure campaigns will bid at or below the minimum margin %.
 This setting effectively sets a bid cap on your third-party campaigns.
      >
      > - To learn how to enable minimum margin for campaigns targeting direct inventory, see [Manage Network Priorities](manage-network-priorities.md).
      > - To learn about how to balance margin and delivery, see our [Using Minimum Margin to Balance Margin and Delivery](using-minimum-margin-to-balance-margin-and-delivery.md).
      > - To learn how to set minimum margin on the line item, see [Create a Standard Line Item](create-a-standard-line-item.md).
-> [!NOTE]
+     >
      > The ability to combine CPM booked revenue with either the **Pay on a Per-click (CPC) Basis** or the **Pay on a Per-conversion (CPA) Basis** buying strategies is being deprecated soon.
 Although this combination will remain functional for existing campaigns, you will no longer be able to use this combination on new campaigns or duplicate existing campaigns that use it.
 For best results, set a **Performance Goal** on your line item and use **Optimize to a % Margin of Booked Revenue** as your campaign buying strategy.
     >
-> - For more information, please see [Using Performance Goals with CPM Booked Revenue](using-performance-goals-with-cpm-booked-revenue.md)
+    > - For more information, please see [Using Performance Goals with CPM Booked Revenue](using-performance-goals-with-cpm-booked-revenue.md).
     > - To learn about setting up Performance Goals on the line item, see Step 6 of [Create a Standard Line Item](create-a-standard-line-item.md).

 ### Step 8.
 Show to users without cookies

 To target users that you have not seen before and users who have cleared their cookies, check the **Show to users without cookies** box under **Buying Strategies \> OTHER OPTIONS**.

 > [!TIP]
-> If using frequency targeting for this campaign, you must also check the **Show to users without cookies** box in the Frequency section of the **Targeting** area.
+> If using frequency targeting for this campaign, you must also check the **Show to users without cookies** box in the **Frequency** section of the **Targeting** area.
 For more details, see Frequency Targeting.

 Your campaign will show ads to users without cookies by default except when conversion tracking is enabled at the line item level (one or more conversion pixels are attached to the line item).
 In this case, targeting users without cookies is not the default because we cannot attribute conversions back to an impression view or click when users do not have cookies.